antmicro/topwrap/docs/source/description_files.md

 For reset connections, Topwrap will automatically invert connections between resets of different polarities.
 For resets that don't have the same synchronicity, an error is raised describing the problem.

+The `config` option allows the design to override [configuration settings](./config.md#available-config-options) using the same syntax as in the configuration files.
+This includes the list of repositories to load.
+Topwrap pre-parses the design document before fetching repositories, so the settings placed are picked up before the design is evaluated.

 ### Hierarchies